robflaherty/scroll-depth/readme.md

 # Scroll Depth
 Scroll Depth is a Google Analytics plugin that tracks how far users are scrolling.
-The plugin supports Universal Analytics, Classic Google Analytics, and Google Tag Manager.
+The plugin provides native support for Universal Analytics, Classic Google Analytics, and Google Tag Manager.
+It can also be used with any analytics service that supports events.

 **[All information is available on the Project Page](http://projects.parsnip.io/scroll-depth/)**